By Geoff Kimmerly

 Schools recently were notified of their classification.
 MHSAA Executive Director John E. "Jack" Roberts said schools may not subsequently lower their enrollment figure.
 However, if revised enrollment figures should be higher and indicate that a school should be playing in a higher class, that school would be moved up.

 Schools have the option to play at any higher classification for a minimum of two years, but must exercise the option by April 15 for fall sports, August 15 for winter sports and October 15 for spring sports.

-Sports which will compete in nearly equal divisions are: Baseball, Bowling, Girls Competitive Cheer, Lower Peninsula Cross Country, Lower Peninsula Golf, Ice Hockey, Lacrosse, Lower Peninsula Soccer, Skiing, Softball, Lower Peninsula Swimming and Diving, Lower Peninsula Tennis, Lower Peninsula Track and Field and Wrestling.
+Sports which will compete in nearly equal divisions are: Baseball, Bowling, Girls Competitive Cheer, Lower Peninsula Cross Country, Lower Peninsula Golf, Ice Hockey, Lacrosse, Lower Peninsula Soccer, Skiing, Softball, Lower Peninsula Swimming & Diving, Lower Peninsula Tennis, Lower Peninsula Track & Field and Wrestling.

 Visit the respective sport pages on the MHSAA Website to review the divisional alignments.

-A complete list of school enrollments used to determine classifications for the 2016-17 school year can be found on the Enrollment & Classification page of the MHSAA Website.
+Click for a complete list of school enrollments used to determine classifications for the 2017-18 school year.

 Moving Up From Class B to Class A